Wards D to F

 Location: Second floor, Cheyne Wing, King’s College Hospital, Denmark Hill, London, SE5 9RS

-Davidson Ward is a general haematology/oncology ward specialising in the treatment of patients with blood disorders, including sickle cell and cancer.
-It works closely with the Derek Mitchell Unit and has 16 beds: 12 single rooms and two doubles, all en suite.
+Davidson Ward is a general haematology and oncology ward specialising in treating patients who have blood disorders, such as sickle cell disease and cancer.
+It works closely with the Derek Mitchell Unit.

-The ward is named after Professor Davidson, who was the first Professor of Haematology at King’s.
+The ward is named after Professor Davidson, the first Professor of Haematology at King’s.

 Dawson Ward